Skip to main content

 • GİB portal registration and configuration

-• Integration with your accounting system
+• Integration with your Turkish accounting standards and bookkeeping system

 • Monthly e-Ledger preparation and submission